Accuracy-First R\'enyi Differential Privacy and Post-Processing Immunity: Discussion and Conclusion

+\paragraph{Interpreting Ex-Post Privacy Bounds} Since allowing a data-dependent privacy bound in ex-post privacy is a major change from ex-ante privacy, it is important to discuss how ex-post privacy bounds should be interpreted.
+This applies equally to all ex-post privacy definitions, including ones not using our notation from \Cref{sec:ex-post-privacy-notation}.

+For one run of an ex-post mechanism, the returned privacy bound should be reported, along with the details of how it is computed.
+The value can then be interpreted in a similar way as the corresponding ex-ante privacy bound, see \Cref{sec:ex-post-rdp-interpretation} for ex-post RDP and \citet{ligettAccuracyFirstSelecting2017} for pure ex-post privacy.
+Values from different runs can easily be compared: the smaller privacy bound is more private.

+The more difficult case is comparing mechanisms, in which case the privacy bound is a random variable.
+A major difficulty is that this random variable depends on the private data, so comparisons using the private data may leak privacy.
+To circumvent this, it may be possible to use a prior for the private data, and compare the distributions of the privacy bounds under that prior.
+The distributions can be compared for example by examining their CDFs, though it will not be possible to always establish that one mechanism is more private than the other.
+We leave an in-depth investigation of this to future work.

+\textbf{Limitations \,\,\,} Ex-post RDP inherits many of the limitations of RDP.
+First, RDP is not as easy to interpret as $f$-DP or Gaussian DP (GDP; \citealp{dongGaussianDifferentialPrivacy2022}), which are defined in terms of optimal performance of a distinguisher.
+RDP has a Bayesian interpretation~\citep{mironovRenyiDifferentialPrivacy2017}, which we extend to ex-post RDP in \Cref{sec:ex-post-rdp-interpretation}, but these are not as clear as $f$-DP or GDP.
+Second, the conversion from RDP to approximate DP or $f$-DP is lossy in the ex-ante setting~\citep{zhuOptimalAccountingDifferential2022}, which we expect to also hold in the ex-post setting.
+For both reasons, we expect developing ex-post GDP or $f$-DP, and determining further properties of approximate ex-post privacy, to be a promising directions for future research.

-In this work, we determined which ex-post privacy definitions have post-processing immunity and which do not.
+\textbf{Conclusion \,\,\,} In this work, we determined which ex-post privacy definitions have post-processing immunity and which do not.
 As the one definition with post-processing immunity does not support the Brownian mechanism, we filled this gap by proposing a new ex-post privacy definition with post-processing immunity, the Brownian mechanism, and supporting theory that enables application to practical problems.
-We demonstrated one such application: tabular synthetic data generation, where our mechanism successfully met a downstream classification accuracy threshold while minimising the spent privacy budget.
+We demonstrated two such applications: tabular synthetic data generation and image classifier fine-tuning (\Cref{sec:accuracy-first-optimisation}).
+In both applications, our mechanism successfully met an accuracy threshold while minimising the spent privacy budget.

-There remains significant room for future work.
-For ex-post RDP, particularly promising directions would be the development of ex-post versions of DP-SGD~\citep{abadiDeepLearningDifferential2016} and the state-of-the-art DP synthetic data generator AIM~\citep{mckennaAIMAdaptiveIterative2022}.
-The latter would require at least an ex-post version of the exponential mechanism~\citep{mcsherryMechanismDesignDifferential2007}.
-Another direction of future work is determining the properties of $\delta$-approximate ex-post privacy, and investigating whether an ex-post version of Gaussian DP~\citep{dongGaussianDifferentialPrivacy2022} is possible.